 Give each girl a toilet paper roll and have her decorate it.
 Once she is done, have her cut out (or pre-cut them) pieces of black construction paper that are slightly larger than the opening.
-By placing the paper on a Styrofoam plate, girls should be able to easily poke Supplies:
+By placing the paper on a Styrofoam plate, girls should be able to easily poke holes through it using a pushpin.
+They can try to replicate known constellations or create their own.

-- □ Toilet paper rolls

-- □ Black construction paper
+Supplies: Toilet paper rolls Black construction paper Styrofoam plates Pushpins

-- □ Styrofoam plates

-- □ Pushpins